-Law can coordinate different interests through institutionalize democracy and procedure for coordinating contradictions.
+Law can coordinate different interests through institutionalizing democracy and procedures for coordinating contradictions.

 law emphasizes heavily on coordinating interest relations.
 Therefore, law is irreplaceable for regulating society and promoting harmonious relations.